naomiHauret/trowel.github.io/pages/documentation/trowel-core/use-a-component/config.md

 ```

 ## Set the `$trowel-config`
 Set the configuration to Trowel by setting the variable `$trowel-config` before the `@import` of `trowel-core`.
-Each key not defined will be setted by the default value listed below :
+Each key that is not defined will be set by the default value listed below :

 ```scss
 // Trowel config with all the default values